 - Sundance Now — $7 per month

-When it comes to the viewing experience, YouTube TV is fluid, with the interface remaining consistent across console, desktop, mobile device, and television.
-Sure, there are some minor changes here and there to account for software limitations.
+When it comes to the viewing experience, YouTube TV is fluid, with the interface remaining consistent across console, desktop, mobile device, and television platforms.
+Note that there are some minor changes here and there to account for software limitations.

-During our testing, video was clear and crisp, though we did occasionally notice a Netflix-esque ramp-up in resolution, where a channel would start streaming and would look degraded, with the quality gradually increasing over the course of a few seconds.
-But that’s to be expected from every streaming service — it all depends on your internet connection at that precise moment in time, as explained here.
+During our testing, video was clear and crisp, though we did occasionally notice a Netflix-esque ramp-up in resolution, where a channel would start streaming and look degraded, with the quality gradually increasing over the course of a few seconds.
+That’s to be expected from every streaming service — it all depends on your internet connection at that precise moment in time, as explained here.

 - Sling TV vs. Hulu